-The Diagnostic Tool can retrieve In-use Performance Tracking (IPT) statistics for monitors supported by the vehicle under test.
+The diagnostic tool can retrieve In-use Performance Tracking (IPT) statistics for monitors supported by the vehicle under test.
 Two values are returned for each monitor; the number of times that all conditions necessary for a specific monitor to detect a malfunction have been encountered (XXXCOND), and the number of times that the vehicle has been operated under the specific conditions for the monitor (XXXCOMP).
 Statistics are also provided for the number of times the vehicle has been operated in OBD monitoring conditions (OBDCOND), and the number of times the vehicle's engine has been started (IGNCNTR).

-- While linked to a vehicle, press and hold the FF/M button until the "Menu" appears. - Use the UP and DOWN buttons, as necessary, to highlight Vehicle Info, then press the FF/M button.
+- While linked to a vehicle, press and release the M (M) button.

-ADJUSTMENT/SETTINGS AND DTC LIBRARY
+- The Main Menu displays.

-- The Vehicle Info Menu displays. - 4.
-A "One moment please . . ." message displays while the requested information is retrieved from the vehicle's computer.
+- Use the DOWN

-- If In-use Performance Tracking is not supported by the vehicle under test, an advisory message shows on the Diagnostic Tool's display.
-Press the FF/M button to exit. - 5.
-When the retrieval process is completed, In-use Performance Tracking statistics for monitors supported by the vehicle under test are shown on the Scan Tool's display.
-Use the UP → and DOWN → buttons, as necessary, to view the entire liet
+button to highlight Vehicle Info, then press the ENTER

-When you have finished viewing the statistics, press the FF/M button to exit.
+button. - The Vehicle Info Menu displays. - 3.
+Use the DOWN ⊙ button to highlight IPT, then press the ENTER ⊙ button. - 4.
+A "One moment please . . ." message displays while the requested information is retrieved from the vehicle's computer. - If In-use Performance Tracking is not supported by the vehicle under test, an advisory message shows on the diagnostic tool's display.
+Press the M () button to exit. - 5.
+When the retrieval process is completed, In-use Performance Tracking statistics for monitors supported by the vehicle under test are shown on the diagnostic tool's display.
+Use the DOWN → button to view the entire list. - 6.
+When you have finished viewing the statistics, press the M (M) button to exit.